-Shortly after this, in 1219, the Duke Domenico Delfino had to purchase peace by granting certain knights' fees (cavallaria) to Greeks in the neighbourhood of the river Mussela.1 This looks like a well-meaning attempt to enlist the native inhabitants on the side of good order; but it did not succeed, for, when Giovanni Storlato was duke (1228-1230), the prevalence of disorder obliged him to call in the Duke of the Ægean again, and to allow him to build a fort at Suda on the north coast : on which the Greek rebels offered the island to the Emperor of Nicæa, John Vatatzes, who sent his Megaducha with thirty-three ships to take it.
-But Storlato was able to resist so successfully, though deserted by Sanudo---who, our authorities say, was bribed by the Greeks to return to his islands-that the Megaducha could not maintain his ground : and, on his voyage back to Constantinople, he was lost with all but three of his ships in a storm he met with off Cerigo.2 Some of Vatatzes' troops, however, remained on the island, under one Gregorios Lopardas, and entrenched themselves in a fort called San Nicolò, and would not accept the offer of Angelo Gradenigo, who was duke in 1234, to grant them a safe conduct to Anatolia.
+Shortly after this, in 1210, the Duke Domenico Delfino had to purchase peace by granting certain knights' fees (cavallariae) to Greeks in the neighbourhood of the river Mussela.1 This looks like a well-meaning attempt to enlist the native inhabitants on the side of good order; but it did not succeed, for, when Giovanni Storlato was duke (1228-1230), the prevalence of disorder obliged him to call in the Duke of the Ægean again, and to allow him to build a fort at Suda on the north coast: on which the Greek rebels offered the island to the Emperor of Nicæa, John Vatatzes. who sent his Megaducha with thirty-three ships to take it.
+But Storlato was able to resist so successfully, though deserted by Sanudo-who, our authorities say, was bribed by the Greeks to return to his islands-that the Megaducha could not maintain his ground: and, on his voyage back to Constantinople, he was lost with all but three of his ships in a storm he met with off Cerigo.2 Some of Vatatzes' troops, however, remained on the island, under one Gregorios Lopardas, and entrenched themselves in a fort called San Nicolò, and would not accept the offer of Angelo Gradenigo, this time was his son Angelo.

+2 Our authorities, Lorenzo de Monacis (p.
+156), followed by Flaminio Cornaro (Creta Sacra, ii. p.
+263), call the Duke of the Twelve Islands Marco Sanudo, but Marco was dead in 1227, and the reigning duke at who was duke in 1234, to grant them a safe conduct to Anatolia.
 It was not till 1236, when Stefano Giustiniani had succeeded to the dukedom, which he held for the unusually long period of five years, that the Nicæan troops finally evacuated the island.
 But so long as Vatatzes lived, a renewed invasion was always probable, and in 1252 a new colony from Venice was settled on lands near Punta di Spata, partly divided into knights' or serjeants' fees, partly reserved for the Republic.
 This settlement was the origin of the new town of Canea, the second capital after Candia, and now the most important town of Crete.

-1 De Monacis says: "a fumine Musselæ versus occidentem."
+1 De Monacis says: "a flumine Musselæ versus occidentem."
 Hopf (u.s., p.
-312) says this river (which he calls Museila) was in the west of the island.
+312) says this river (which he calls Musella) was in the west of the island.
 The treaty granting these fees is in Tafel and Thomas, ii.
 210-13, No. cclv.